betsol/htmlpurifier/README.md

             }
         },

-        // And finally blocking the single video from YouTube.
+        // And finally blocking a single video from the YouTube.
         'callback.is_uri_denied' => function($uri) {
             if (
                preg_match('@^http://(www\.)?youtube\.com/watch\?(.*?)&?v=IytNBm8WA1c@i', $uri)